vergissberlin/homebrew-thinkport/README.md

-# Thinkport Homebrew Tap
+# Homebrew Tap of Vergissberlin

-This is a [Homebrew tap](https://docs.brew.sh/Taps) for Thinkport's open source projects.
+This is a [Homebrew tap](https://docs.brew.sh/Taps) for open source projects of vergissberlin.

 ## Usage